 The largest components of non-personal service spending vary by individual agency.
-For instance, NPS spending by the Department of Corrections and Community Supervision is weighted heavily towards costs for health care (16 percent), utilities (15 percent), and food and beverage primarily provided to inmates at correctional facilities (10 percent).
-In contrast, the Department of Tax and Finance is more heavily weighted towards information technology (28 percent) and mailings (16 percent).
+For example, in FY 2013, the largest areas of NPS spending by the Department of Corrections and Community Supervision was included for inmate health care costs (38 percent) and utility expenses (11 percent).
+In contrast, the Department of Tax and Finance spending included information and telecommunications technology (26 percent) and rent expenses (10 percent).

-The largest factors influencing the non-personal service forecast are inflation and changes in program activity.
-The Division of Budget forecasts 36 detailed price series specifically for the purpose of forecasting the non-personal service expenditure component of the State Budget.
-The inflation factors are discussed in more detail later.
+The largest factors influencing the non-personal service estimates are inflationary forecasts and changes in program activity.
+The Division of Budget forecasts 34 detailed price series specifically for the purpose of forecasting the non-personal service expenditure component of the Financial Plan.
+These inflation factors are discussed in more detail later.

-The following tables provide summary data on FY 2011 NPS spending by agency and category of spending for SOF.
+The following table provides summary data on FY 2013 NPS SOF spending by agency.